aayushbrahmbhatt/Simplii/CONTRIBUTING.md

   - Give a detailed description about the limitations of current code.

-  - Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+  - Use the imperative mood ("Move cursor to..." not "Moves cursor to...").

   - Limit the first line to 72 characters or less